1968 Illinois elections: Clerk of the Supreme Court

 The Clerk of the Supreme Court was Cleli Woods, who took office after the death in office of Fae Searcy earlier in 1968.

 The 1970 Constitution of Illinois made it so that the office would become an appointive office by 1975, thus rendering the 1968 election the last instance in which an election was held for this office.

 Democratic primary

 Republican primary

 Incumbent Clerk of the Supreme Court Fae Searcy died in office on March 25, 1968.
 However, she had already filed to be on the ballot before her death.
-Instead of being listed by her own name, Fae Searcy opted to be listed on the ballot as "Ms. Earle Benjamin Searcy".
-Searcy remained on the ballot, and received 32% of the vote, despite being dead.
-However, Justin Taft outperformed her, with 45.01% of the vote, winning the nomination.
+Instead of being listed by her own name, Fae Searcy opted to be listed on the ballot as "Mrs. Earle Benjamin Searcy", her legal name.
+She had succeeded her husband in the office after his own death.
+Mrs. Searcy remained on the ballot, and received 32 percent of the vote despite being dead.
+However, Justin Taft outperformed her, with 45.01 percent of the vote, winning the nomination.

 General election

 State Senate

 Seats of the Illinois Senate were up for election in 1968.
 Republicans retained control of the chamber.